Joyce-xinyue/Joyce-xinyue.github.io/content/en/resume/_index.md

 hero_title: Welcome to Our Drama Society 🎭
-hero_desc: Discover the world of theater, creativity, and performance.
-Join us in bringing stories to life on stage.
+hero_desc: Follow Joyce to see how she build the world of drama at NFLS BCA.
 top_image:  "images/design/top-image.png"